Case Study: How The Home Depot Upskilled Accessibility on Their UX Team

 • Raise the level of awareness and skill with accessibility across the organization

-Identifying these challenges allowed for the opportunity for designers from different teams across Home Depot to take this course in order to gain increased fluency across accessibility and usability standards.
+Identifying these challenges allowed for the opportunity for designers from different teams across The Home Depot to take this course in order to gain increased fluency across accessibility and usability standards.

 Solution

-To address these gaps, seven UX contributors across several Home Depot teams and varying levels of seniority enrolled in Designlab’s Advanced Accessibility and Usability course.
+To address these gaps, seven UX contributors across several The Home Depot teams and varying levels of seniority enrolled in Designlab’s Advanced Accessibility and Usability course.
 Throughout the four-week course, participants honed their ability to approach design through an accessibility-first lens.
 The goals of the team intersected with the main learning objectives of the course, which are outlined below:

 • Principles of accessible design: Gaining better holistic knowledge about designing with accessibility in mind to promote usability for all individuals.